-Cert Applied Languages (Mandarin)

-Experience Gayle is a specialist in communications, marketing and strategic advice.
+Gayle Austen Joined Board November 2018 Qualifications BA (Communications) GAICD Cert Applied Languages (Mandarin) Advanced Certificate Applied Languages (Mandarin) Experience Gayle is a specialist in communications, marketing and strategic advice.
 She has consulted for non-profits on a range of initiatives, including advocacy, merger and acquisitions, targeted communication, organisational structure and leadership coaching.
 Gayle was formerly Head of Marketing and Communications with ANZ Institutional, led corporate affairs teams for Foster's and Seven Network and was a senior journalist, section editor and chief of staff with The Age.
-Gayle has been a long-standing resident of Boroondara and was formerly President of Camcare.
+Gayle was formerly President of Camcare.
 Her passion for social justice and local community is reflected in her career and previous non-profit Board roles.
-Gayle is also the Chair of

-Trust for Nature.

-Special responsibilities Board Chair

-Chair Community Advisory Committee Member

-Penny Lovett Joined Board August 2018

-Qualifications Bachelor of Commerce

-Grad Dip, Human Resource Management

-Master Business Administration
+Gayle is also the Chair of Trust for Nature.
+Special responsibilities Board Chair Audit and Risk Committee Member Community Advisory Committee Member Governance Committee Member Quality and Safety Committee Member Penny Lovett Joined Board August 2018 Qualifications Bachelor of Commerce Grad Dip, Human Resource Management Master Business Administration GAICD Experience Executive General Manager People and Culture at Invocare.
+Penny's experience encompasses organisational leadership and all aspects of People and Culture leadership including cultural renewal, HR Business Partnering, Workplace Health and Safety, Remuneration and Benefits, Organisational Development, HR Services, and Volunteer Management.
+Penny has held board roles for over 10 years and has more than 20 years experience in executive roles having performed as a HR Director roles across not for profit, health, insurance, aged care and manufacturing sectors for more than 15 years.
+Special responsibilities Deputy Chair Chair Governance Committee Community Advisory Committee Member